mikeraab/docker001/Participant-Guide.md

 ## Install Docker Compose

-> *Note -if the Docker Engine setup you used, installed direcly on Windows 10 or your Mac, most likely, Docker Compose is installed.
+> *Note -if the Docker Engine setup you used was Docker for Windows or Docker for Mac, most likely, Docker Compose is installed.

 **Introduction to Docker Compose**